victorjonsson/PHP-Benchmark/README.md

 ```

 Load a file having this code in the browser, or call it via command line, and you will
-find out that yielding consumes less memory but is at the same time considerbly slower.
+find out that generators consumes less memory but is at the same time considerbly slower.

 You can also call `->run()` to get hold of an object representing the results of the comparison test.
 Read more in the [docs](https://github.com/victorjonsson/PHP-Benchmark/blob/master/DOCS.md#class-phpbenchmarktestingfunctioncomparison).